Christmas Traditions Around the World That Connect Us

 After Christmas Day

-Some cultures celebrate the 12 Days of Christmas, the time between December 25 and January 6 (or January 7 to January 19 if going off of the Julian calendar).
+Some cultures celebrate the 12 Days of Christmas, the time between December 25 and January 6 (or January 7 to January 19 in the Julian calendar).
 These 12 days represent the nativity of Jesus Christ and the journey of the wise men to visit him.
-The 12 Days of Christmas end with Epiphany.
+The 12 days of Christmas end with Epiphany.
 In Ethiopia, Ephipany is a large festival followed by a day of religious rituals.

 Let It Snow!
 Or Not?

-The data that year also suggested that over 60% of countries in the world had 0% chance of snowfall on Christmas.
+The data that year also suggested that over 60 percent of countries in the world had 0 percent chance of snowfall on Christmas.
 For places like this, such as Madagascar and New Zealand, the Christmas spirit is felt through music, decorations, food, and gifts, but not a Christmas snowfall.

-Do you live in a place with an abundance of snowmen and icicles on Christmas day?
+Do you live in a place with an abundance of snow and icicles on Christmas Day?
 Or do you live in a place where you can enjoy a nice warm walk to a family or friend’s home for Christmas?
-No matter where you are for the holidays and how much it snows, continue to celebrate Christmas with family and friends and enjoy the Christmas traditions you all share.
+No matter what the weather is like where you are for the holidays, don't forget to take photos and preserve the fun memories with your family, friends, and loved ones, whether you're building a snowman or soaking up sunshine this Christmas.

 What Are Your Christmas Traditions?

-We’ve shared with you 7 Christmas themes around the world that connect us.
-Traditions are what bring us together as a people, and they can even help us find meaning in life.
+We’ve shared with you several Christmas themes that connect people around the world.
+Traditions are what bring us together, and they can even help us find meaning in life.
 Did you learn about a tradition in another part of the world that is similar to one of your own?

 Dive Deeper into Christmas Traditions by Country